pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-operator/deploy-operator.md

 3. Once you see *Verify Kubernetes Client Connectivity Success* window, Click *Ok*.
     ![Successfully Connected](images/SuccessfullyConnected.png)

-## Task 3: Install the WebLogic Kubernetes Operator to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+## Task 3: Install the WebLogic Kubernetes Operator to Oracle Kubernetes Cluster
 This section provides support for installing the WebLogic Kubernetes Operator (the “operator”) in the target Kubernetes cluster.

 1. Click *WebLogic Operator*.
 Specify the following configuration details  and click *Install Operator*.